moppletop/AnimationCollection/README.md

 ```

 However, say if you wanted the animation to follow a player as they move around.
-This is also possible with the following code.
+This is also possible with the following code:

 ``` java